Pirlo knew of Allegri-Agnelli meeting, confident he has Juventus support

 "We respect the protocol," Pirlo said.
 "We are in tune with what the ASL says.
 We will do what we have always done, we will present ourselves and play."

-Juve had not committed a single error leading to a goal in Serie A this season until March but has since had three.
+Juve had not committed a single error leading to a goal in Serie A this season until March but have since had three.

 Szczesny's, against Torino, also saw Kulusevski - at fault against Lazio - give the ball away cheaply.

-"Szczesny will play because after a negative performance there is always a desire for redemption," Pirlo said.
-"I spoke to Kulusevski.
+"Szczesny will play because after a negative performance there is always a desire for redemption," Pirlo said, adding: "I spoke to Kulusevski.
 I reassured him.
 Mistakes can happen - you have to raise your head."